Season’s Greetings from the KE team. Click here for our festive opening hours.

 CHALLENGING CHALLENGING

-A trekking holiday to Everest Basecamp across the high passes of the Khumbu with all meals included
+A trekking holiday to Everest Basecamp across the high passes of the Khumbu with ALL meals included

 Trip Code: EHW